DavidWells/analytics/site/main/source/utils/localstorage.md

 description: Utility library for managing HTML LocalStorage
 ---

-[Tiny](https://bundlephobia.com/result?p=@analytics/localstorage-utils) localStorage utility library with fallbacks.
+A tiny <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`315 bytes`<!-- AUTO-GENERATED-CONTENT:END --> localStorage utility library with fallbacks.

 This module will automatically fail back to global window storage if `localStorage` is not available.